hankunz/Drinking-Advisor/README.md

 - The third part JS code provides some useful functions in JavaScript to make the app functional.
 However, it's not integrated with the UI yet.

+- The fourth part Testing Codes provedes the some testing functions and testing cases for the registration page.
+Due to only registration page is fully functional right now, testing is only done for the registration page.
+After the other functions are added to the main UI, it will also be tested in the future.

 Codes are written by different members from the group.